 It is important to consider your working environment when looking at treating De Quervain's Tenosynovitis.
 We recommend you consult with your GP and a Physiotherapist, in order to get a definitive diagnosis and any medical treatment that you may require.
 Once your symptoms are beginning to improve, you may want to try to re-introduce using a computer mouse again.
 Remember to start slowly and gradually increase the amount of time you use your mouse for.

 Many people with de Quervain's Tenosynovitis find that the gripping of a computer mouse aggravates their symptoms.
 If this is the case, you may need to consider changing to an ergonomic mouse that reduces the amount of gripping force required by your thumb to secure the mouse.
 Ergonomic mice that feature a molded thumb rest support will help reduce the amount of gripping force your thumb needs to apply to hold the mouse.
-We recommend the EV Ergonomic Mouse or the Delux M618 Ergonomic Mouse.
+We recommend the Ease Vertical Mouse or the Delux M618 Ergonomic Mouse.
 These particular mice feature a molded thumb groove rest that allows your thumb to lightly rest upon it, without having to grip much.
 By switching to this mouse, you will feel the difference immediately.
-The EV Ergonomic Mouse and Delux M718 Ergonomic Mouse are both popular selling ergonomic mice, and have helped many individuals with De Quervain's Tenosynovitis to recover completely and continue their work on a computer.